jpasqua/FauxVT/Instructions.md

 	[<img src="images/SW/ScrPrefs.png" width="256">](images/SW/ScrPrefs.png)
 	[<img src="images/SW/Inverted.png" width="256">](images/SW/Inverted.png)

+  Once you've done this, the Window System will display properly.
+Note, however, that as the Pi is booting, everything will appear upside down until the window system launches.
 * **Install a Terminal emulator**.
 These are the two terminal emulators I recommend:
     * The first is the wonderful [VT100 Simulator](https://github.com/larsbrinkhoff/terminal-simulator) by [Lars Brinkhoff](https://github.com/larsbrinkhoff).
 It is a faithful software simulation of the VT100 hardware including the original firmware ROM.
 Do you want to get in and use the setup menus like the old days?
 This is the way to go!
 Lars points at that the simulator is "somewhat experimental and the performance running on a Raspberry Pi could use some attention from an expert."
     * The second is the very aptly named [**C**ool-**R**etro-**T**erm](https://github.com/Swordfish90/cool-retro-term) by [Filippo Scognamiglio](https://github.com/Swordfish90).
 From GitHub: "cool-retro-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight."